sudharshan1234/Llama-Cuda/README.md

 nvcc -I ./include -lcublas -o ./build/transformer_block ./src/*.cu main.cu
 ```

-# This command:
+### This command:

-# - Includes the ./include directory for header files.
+- Includes the ./include directory for header files.

-# - Links the cublas library.
+- Links the cublas library.

-# - Compiles all .cu files in the ./src directory and main.cu.
+- Compiles all .cu files in the ./src directory and main.cu.

-# - Outputs the executable to ./build/transformer_block.
+- Outputs the executable to ./build/transformer_block.

-# Running the Program
+## Running the Program

-# After building the project, you can run the main program:

 ./build/transformer_block